newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/funeral-registration.md

 divisionPhone: (973) 504-6425
 industryId: funeral
 licenseCertificationClassification: undefined
+summaryDescriptionMd: >-
-summaryDescriptionMd: "You need a Certificate of Registration to have and operate a funeral home or mortuary establishment in New Jersey.
+  You need a Certificate of Registration to have and operate a funeral home or mortuary establishment in New Jersey.
 If you have a chapel, preparation room, or any other facility at a different address, it needs a separate Certificate of Registration.

   If you are applying in an even-numbered year (for example, 2024 or 2026), use the first-year application.
 If you are applying in an odd-numbered year (for example, 2025 or 2027), use the second-year application."
 ---

 ## Application Requirements